Ending aid dependency in Malawi

 developing the local economy

-Economic growth in Malenga Mzoma is being driven by microloans and social enterprises, with an in-country investment programme to be launched shortly.
+Economic growth in Malenga Mzoma is being driven by small loans to individuals and co-operatives.

 Ending dependence on aid

-An entry-level loan of £65 is repayable over 10 months; by repaying 125%, each loan-taker contributes to the community’s Social Action Fund.
+An entry-level loan of 200,000 Malawi kwacha (£87) is repayable over 12 months; by repaying 120%, each loan-taker contributes to the community’s Social Action Fund.

 improving farming techniques